-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

 To conserve soil resources and quality + + + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
 N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This site is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
-N/A Overall commentary and any cumulative effects This site would be not over and above that required by the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with the proportional growth within the Core Strategy through the delivery of 2 dwellings.
-With development there will be some margin increase in traffic however this would be balanced by the implementation of sustainable measures to mitigate against impacts as with the impact on flooding and enhancement of the rural character of the area.
+N/A Overall commentary and any cumulative effects only see to en Strategy throm however this nhance surroundir ugh the delivery o would be balance ngs with develor f 2 dwellings.
+W d by the implem uired by the Core Strategy in terms of soment in line with the proportional grow with development there will be some material and of sustainable measures to most the rural character of the area. th within the Core argin increase in traffic

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Pla Pctober 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan